-Q: What do the kids do at camp?
+Q: What do the kids do at summer camp?

-A: Many activities are available, just like any other camp, such as crafts, nature, field games, drama, poetry, music, hiking, introductory SCUBA dive (teens only), archery, campfires, and free play.
+A: Both in-person and virtual programs provide activities to help participants learn healthy coping mechanisms to better their psychosocial wellbeing, through grief work and emotional support during challenging activities.
+We offer a variety of activities, including many that are just like any other camp, such as crafts, nature, field games, drama, poetry, music, hiking (in-person camp), archery (in-person camp), campfires, and free play.
 We also provide Hobé Forever, a program that gives campers a structured way to express grief and loss in a safe environment.

 Q: Are the activities safe for my kid?

 A: We have many safety rules in place and use protective gear when needed.
 Our volunteers are trained in safety and emergency plans before camp starts.
-Some activities require additional precautions (archery, SCUBA) or release forms (SCUBA).
-The volunteers and staff are constantly evaluating the campers to ensure that they are physically able to safely participate.
+Some activities require additional precautions (archery) or release forms.
+The volunteers and staff are constantly evaluating the campers to ensure that they are able to safely participate.

 Q: Do they take special precautions for patients?